 The practice of recalling officeholders, like most populist initiatives, is an attempt to reduce political parties’ control over representatives.
 The recall, which is often used in the United States, is intended to ensure that elected official acts in the best interests of their constituents rather than their political party or their conscience.
 The real recall document is usually a letter of resignation signed by the elected official before taking office.
 A quorum of constituents can invoke the letter during the representative’s term of office if the representative’s performance falls short of their expectations.

 Initiative and referendum

 The referendum and initiative are elections in which the community’s choices on a particular subject are examined; the former is begun by government officials, while groups of voters initiate the latter.
 Such techniques show a reluctance to give full decision-making power to elected representatives as forms of direct democracy.
-Voting in referenda and initiatives, on the other hand, may …
+Voting in referenda and …